Reksio: History

 The history of Reksio began when the idea of Reksio was first thought of by the creator of the series who was Polish animated film director and screen writer Lechosław Marszałek.
 The inspiration for the character Reksio came from a female rough-haired fox terrier dog named Trola.
 She belonged to the creator, main producer, and writer of the series.
-The first episode of the series, Reksio poliglota, which was produced by Lechosław Marszałek and Studio Filmów Rysunkowych aired in 1967 on the national Polish television.
+The first episode of the series, Reksio poliglota, which was produced by Lechosław Marszałek and Studio Filmów Rysunkowych released in 1967 in theaters as part of children's matinees.
 This episode had poorer graphics and set design compared to the episodes that would be later produced throughout the 1970s.
 In addition, Reksio also looked different, sporting a collar that he did not wear in later episodes.
-While a noticeable improvement in terms of graphics can be clearly seen throughout the late 1960s, it was later during the early 1970s (more specifically in 1972) that the animated TV series would significantly evolve, also with a better intro with its own music theme.
+While a noticeable improvement in terms of graphics can be clearly seen throughout the late 1960s, it was later during the early 1970s (more specifically in 1972) that the animated series would significantly evolve, also with a better intro with its own music theme.

 All episodes that were produced until 1971 were produced by Lechosław Marszałek.
 In total, Marszałek directed 19 episodes and co-directed 1 episode, the most of any other director involved in the production of the animated series.
 Almost all of the episodes of the animated series can be watched on YouTube on the official channel of Studio Filmów Rysunkowych.
 The years 1972 and 1974 were the most productive ones for the main series, throughout which 7 new episodes were produced and released during each year.
 Each episode ends with 'Koniec' (which is Polish for '(The) End').